emarcey/cicerone/glossary/brewing/terms.clean.md

 -  Compared to wet milling
 	-  Advantage: simpler
 	-  Disadvantage: generates dust, which can be ignited by a spark

+# Enzyme
+-  a special type of protein that acts as a catalyst in a biochemical system
+-  each enzyme promotes one specific chemical reaction
+-  even a simple organism like yeast has thousands of different enzymes

 # Esters
 -  largest group of flavor compounds in alcoholic beverages